nathj07/c-pod/README.md

     baseurl=http://<%= cgi.server_name %>/yum_repos/lifted/$releasever/
     enabled=1
     gpgcheck=0
+    priority=30

 ## CentOS Distribution

 To save bandwidth and speed-up networked installs the Distribution repositories are available.
-In order to use them create the file `/etc/yum.repos.d/centosdvd.repo` with the following contents:
+The file `/etc/yum.repos.d/centos.repo` is created by the Kickstart process with the following contents:

-    [centos_repo]
+    [centos]
     name=CentOS $releasever Linux Distribution DVD - x86_64
     baseurl=http://<%= cgi.server_name %>/osdisks/centos$releasever
     enabled=1
     gpgcheck=1
     gpgkey=http://<%= cgi.server_name %>/RPM-GPG-KEY-CentOS-$releasever
+    priority=40

-## Serving Chef Recipes
+## Chef

 This repository contains a Chef directory structure (in the [chef](/chef) subdirectory).
 You can create your own Chef cookbooks and recipes here for use with `chef-solo` either in local or remote mode.
-Use local mode when developing and testing and remote mode when using established definitions

-### Local Use
+Local mode is typically used when developing and testing recipes and remote mode when configuring machines with existing recipes.
+To facilitate the latter case the Kickstart process automatically installs a stable binary version of `chef` on a new machine together with all the necessary configuration files to retrieve recipes from the C-Pod server.

+### Using Recipes Locally
 Clone the repository and make the appropriate modification.
 Run `chef-solo` with a configuration file that points to the local filesystem.
 A working sample with instructions is in the file [solo.rb](/chef/solo.rb).
 Note that you should make changes to the repository using your real username (and SSH key) and run `chef-solo` as root if you are making system level changes.

-### Remote Serving
+### Serving Recipes Remotely
 When configured as a webserver the Chef definitions are available remotely using the `bin/recipes.cgi` URL - this downloads the entire tree as a _tgz_ file for use by the `recipe_url` parameter of `chef-solo`.
 By default the definitions are downloaded from the master branch.
 You can select any desired branch by adding a Git tree-ish as additional path information, eg:

     recipe_url      'http://<%= cgi.server_name %>/bin/recipes.cgi/production'

+Note that this functionality requires a patched version of Git.
+Contact the author for information.

+### Manual Installation or Upgrade
+Since chef has many GEM dependencies that are binary and require compilation you will need to firstly install development tools.
+Then modify `/etc/gemrc` to allow access to Rubyforge as the default [/etc/gemrc](/samples/gemrc) created by Kickstart restricts you to the C-Pod GEM repository:

+    gem: --no-document --source http://<%= cgi.server_name %>/gem_repo

-To use chef on a new machine, simply `gem install chef` (this takes a while - it is a big package!).
-Create the following configuration file [/etc/gemrc](/samples/gemrc) to search our local gem repository:
+Install the GEM, note that this takes a while - it is a big package!

-    gem: -N --clear-sources --source http://<%= cgi.server_name %>/gem_repo
+    gem install chef

-Then create a configuration file [/etc/chef/solo.rb](/samples/solo.rb):
+Create a configuration file [/etc/chef/solo.rb](/samples/solo.rb):

     file_cache_path '/var/chef/cache'
     cookbook_path   '/var/chef/cookbooks'